ggbot-org/ggbot/docs/ec2-services.md

 -   The environment variables required by the service.
 -   The AMI permissions that the service needs to be granted.

-Since there is one service per EC2 instance, the service name will be always _ggbot2_.
+Since there is one service per EC2 instance, the service name will be always _ggbot_.

 See [how to launch EC2 instance](./ec2-launch-instance.md).